manishkatyan/strapi-stripe/README.md

 ## Stripe Payment Report

-Strapi-Stripe Plugin also Provides Payment Transaction history. for future Reference
+The Stripe Payments plugin also provides the payment transaction history.
+To view the transaction report:

 - click on Report Icon in the action column.
   <br/><br/>